 Denote the resulting joint distribution of $Z_V$ by $p$.
-It is clear that $p \in \M(\G)$, since we are still generating each variable as a random function of its parents and some independent noise, which clearly satisfies the Markov property for $\bar{\G}$.
+We have $p \in \M(\G)$ since we are still generating each variable as a random function of its parents and some independent noise, which clearly satisfies the structural equation property for $\bar{\G}$.